c6o/docs/content/changelogs/cli.md

 ## Release Notes for v0.2.6

+### BREAKING CHANGES

+* There are changes to the teleport binary that need to be applied, so existing users MUST re-run `sudo czctl init`.

 ### Bug Fixes

 * Fix error messaging to users of unsupported Node versions (<= 12.x)